monktastic/blog/pages/networking.md

 between them?

 Does the remote machine have single-route IO virtualization (SR/IOV) enabled?
+How about VirtIO?
 Is the cloud running a network overlay?
 Is it VxLAN?
-Multi-packet label switching (MPLS) over general routing encapsulation (GRE)?
+Multi-packet label switching (MPLS)?
+General routing encapsulation (GRE)?
 Is there a smart NIC with full OVS offload?
 Did we install the right kernel drivers?
-How about virtIO?

 Is Docker running in NAT or bridge mode?
 Why are DNS lookups failing?
 Am I running DnsMasq?
 Why is the DHCP range misconfigured?
 Are the